 The field of information technology (IT) continues to grow, which is good news for employees who are trained in specific computer-related fields.
-The median salary for an IT professional in 2015 was more than $81,000, compared to the average job salary of $36,200.
-What’s even better is that many jobs in this field can be performed with an associate’s degree or after the successful completion of a certificate program, so if you have a knack for computers and want to start making good money, this is the field to be in.
+You could land a position in this field with an associate’s degree or after the successful completion of a certificate program, so if you have a knack for computers and want to start making good money, this is the field to be in.

-Considering that this job market didn’t even exist 20 years ago, the IT field is showing unstoppable growth.
-Although many companies are beginning to outsource their IT needs, there are still plenty of jobs to be found by U.S. workers who have a strong education foundation along with the people skills needed to communicate technical changes to a nontechnical audience.
+Considering its relatively new place on the job market, the IT field is showing unstoppable growth.
+Although many companies are beginning to outsource their IT needs, there are still plenty of jobs for U.S. workers who have a strong education foundation along with the people skills needed to communicate technical changes to a non-technical audience.

 An Industry on the Move

 The changing face of IT is part of the reason for the increase in jobs.
+Due to technology growth and new inventions, even seasoned IT professionals have to continually educate themselves on new trends.
 As more companies migrate to cloud-based systems as opposed to network servers, the need for professionals who are well-versed in cloud technology is growing.
-Although job growth in IT isn’t what it was five years ago, the demand for qualified employees in computer-based fields is still expected to grow at least twice as fast as more traditional careers.
+Although job growth in IT is not what it was five years ago, the demand for qualified employees in computer-based fields is still expected to grow at a faster rate than the average field.

-A few years ago, the big career information technology demand was for Web-based employees.
-As more nontechnical staff members have become comfortable with handling the daily task of maintaining and updating webpages, the need for an employee who is solely dedicated to Web needs has decreased.
-At the same time, companies are more in need of employees who can manage network systems, cybersecurity and programming language.
+A few years ago, the big career information technology demand was for internet-based employees.
+As more non-technical staff members have become comfortable with handling the daily task of maintaining and updating webpages, the need for an employee who is solely dedicated to such needs has decreased.
+At the same time, companies need staff who can manage network systems, cybersecurity, and programming language.
 People who are interested in devoting their education and experience to these more specified areas are still in high demand.

 The challenge for any IT professional is staying ahead of the curve.
 Unlike other business positions like sales or public relations, education for computer professionals does not stop after graduation from a degree program.
 IT staff must be prepared to learn new coding systems and software packages while staying on top of security risks.
 Increasing your knowledge and staying on top of emerging trends is a must for people in these areas.

 The good news is that once you secure a position in the IT field, you can expect regular pay raises and job security.
-Most IT professionals enjoy at least a 5 percent annual raise.
+Most IT professionals enjoy annual raises and have good to very good job security.
 Unemployment for well-qualified IT staffers is also well below average.
-In 2013, the industry’s unemployment rate was only about 5 percent, which is 2.5 percentage points lower than the average in the United States.
+Currently, the unemployment rate for IT professionals and the tech sector, in general, sits at around 2 percent, significantly lower than the national average.

 While there are many career options for people with degrees in information technology, getting a general degree in computer sciences and finding a specialty is the best bet for most employees.
 Choosing a narrow degree program might make you too specialized to find a career that encompasses different areas of computing.

-Computer Support Specialist ($51,000) In this position, you’ll help members of your company or organization with their various computing problems.
-Employees in this position are often called on to help install new software, troubleshoot problems and repair equipment or computing systems that are outdated or damaged.
+- Computer Support Specialists: In this position, you will help members of your company or organization with their various computing problems.
+Businesses call on employees in this position to help install new software, troubleshoot problems, and repair equipment or computing systems that are outdated or damaged.

-Web Developers ($65,000) Previously known as Web masters, a developer creates and maintains websites for your corporation.
-You’ll also check the site for glitches, make changes as needed and train other employees about how to post content, if necessary.
+- Web Developers: Previously known as Webmasters, a developer creates and maintains websites for a corporation.
+You will also check the site for glitches, make changes as needed, and train other employees about how to post content, if necessary.
 Web developers have to be current in their knowledge of emerging Web trends and virus protection and should also have general knowledge of graphic design.

-Computer Programmers ($79,500) If writing code for new applications or finding workarounds for existing problems is an exciting challenge for you, a job as a computer programmer might be a good fit.
+- Computer Programmers: If writing code for new applications or finding workarounds for existing problems is an exciting challenge for you, a job as a computer programmer might be a good fit.
 People in this position work closely with designers and computer engineers to create new products.

-Database Administrators ($81,700) The job of a database engineer varies greatly based on the company’s needs but, in most cases, you’ll be expected to create new ways to store, organize and retrieve large amounts of data, such as mailing addresses, vendor lists and financial information.
-Having a knack for numbers and being able to categorize large amounts of data in a manner that is easy to use by nontechnical staff members is key.
+- Database Administrators: The job of a database engineer varies greatly based on the company’s needs but, in most cases, you will be expected to create new ways to store, organize and retrieve large amounts of data, such as mailing addresses, vendor lists, and financial information.
+Having a knack for numbers and being able to categorize large amounts of data in a manner that is easy to use by non-technical staff members is key.

-Computer Systems Analyst ($86,000) With one foot in the business end of a company and one foot in the IT field, systems analysts create a way to organize the computing systems of a large organization.
-Working knowledge of cloud systems, networking and cybersecurity is a must, especially for large companies that store sensitive information.
+- Computer Systems Analysts: With one foot in the business end of a company and one foot in the IT field, systems analysts create a way to organize the computing systems of a large organization.
+Working knowledge of cloud systems, networking, and cybersecurity is a must, especially for large companies that store sensitive information.

-Information Security Analysts ($90,000) Creating secure systems that can withstand hackers and cyberattacks is the main responsibility of an information security analyst.
-You’ll need to analyze the corporation’s computing weaknesses and find ways to prevent cybercriminals from finding those weaknesses.
-This can be a high-stress job with unexpected long hours, especially if faced with an attempt to steal your company’s information.
+- Information Security Analysts: Creating secure systems that can withstand hackers and cyberattacks is the main responsibility of an information security analyst.
+You will need to analyze the corporation’s computing weaknesses and find ways to prevent cybercriminals from finding those weaknesses.
+This job can be high-stress with unexpected long hours, especially if faced with an attempt to steal your company’s information.

-Computer Network Architects ($100,000) Employees in this highly specialized field build and maintain communication networks, like intranets and wide-area networks.
+- Computer Network Architects: Employees in this highly specialized field build and maintain communication networks, like intranets and wide-area networks.
 These positions are usually found in companies that have several offices or ones that work with clients and customers in large geographic areas.

-Software Developers ($101,000) Software developers create programs that allow IT systems to work seamlessly with other programs, like mobile devices.
-In this position, you’ll find new ways to allow your company or client to connect with customers and other employees through the use of cutting-edge technology.
+- Software Developers: Software developers create programs that allow IT systems to work seamlessly with other programs, like mobile devices.
+In this position, you will find new ways to allow your company or client to connect with customers and other employees through the use of cutting-edge technology.

-Emerging fields, such as 3-D printing engineers and UI developers, also show great promise for fast job growth in the coming years.
-However, because the reach of these technological areas are still unknown, it’s best to get a more general degree while increasing your expertise in these new subjects.
+Emerging fields, such as 3D printing engineers and user interface developers, also show great promise for fast job growth in the coming years.
+However, because the reach of these technological areas is still unknown, it is best to get a more general degree while increasing your expertise in these new subjects.

 The Future of IT Job Growth